William Carris: Career

 From 2012 to 2013, Carris was Senate Majority Leader of the Vermont Senate.
 He was succeeded in this position by Chittenden County Senator Philip Baruth.

 He joined the family business Carris Reels, Inc. in 1971, a company that manufactures reels started by his father Henry Carris in 1951.
 The company became Carris Financial Corporation.

+Personal life and death

+His daughter Emily Carris-Duncan is a member of the Vermont House of Representatives.

+Carris died on October 22, 2025, at the age of 81.